mahf93/Hard-vs-Noisy/README.md

 ## Access to the paper

-You can find the full version of the paper (including appendices) at https:
+You can find the full version of the paper (including appendices) at https://arxiv.org/abs/2307.10718.

 ## Citation